 6. Too Much Water Can Do More Harm Than Good for Grass

 Knowing the soil type and establishing a proper watering schedule is very important.
-Someone in Toms River, NJ would not have the same watering schedule as someone in Edison, NJ.
+Someone in Toms River, NJ would not have the same watering schedule as someone in Point Pleasant, NJ.
 In New Jersey, the most common soil types are clay or sandy.
 There is a big difference on how you want to water between these two soil types.

 Water flow is not good for grass.
 The slope of the property and downspouts may cause issues.
 The constant water flow when it rains will thin out the grass where the path of the water is, making more room for weeds to grow.
 Weed seeds travel miles through the air, landing on roofs and coming out the downspout when it rains.
 This added moisture also encourages weeds, as well as disease.